MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Introduction

 \textbf{Our Approach.} In this paper, we use the information field of the alert to correlate the alerts and discover the multi-step attack.
-We vectorize the information field of the alert and aggregate similar alerts into one alert to reduce the duplication of alerts.
+We first vectorize the information field of the alert and aggregate similar alerts into one super alert to reduce the duplication of alerts.
 Meanwhile, the alert information is used to label the attack stage to which the alert belongs.
-Then connect the alerts belonging to different attack stages to form a complete attack process.
-Our method has been tested on both the DARPA2000 dataset and the real environment.
-The results show that this method can compose alerts into an alert correlation graph, and effectively extract the most suspicious attack path from the graph.
+Then the alerts belonging to different attack stages are connected to form a complete attack process.
+Our method has been evaluated on both the alert classification test and three real-world datasets.
+The results show that our method can reduce a large number of repeated alerts by more than 90\%, compose alerts into an alert correlation graph, and effectively extract the most suspicious attack path from the graph.
+In summary, our contributions are as follows: \begin{itemize} \item We introduce a novel alert correlation algorithm that could understand alert semantics. \item We propose MAAC$\footnote{MAAC for \textbf{M}ulti-step \textbf{A}ttack detection by \textbf{A}lert \textbf{C}orrelation.}$, a prototype system for alert aggregation, alert correlation, and alert graph generation.
+MAAC uses semantics to classify alerts, find attack paths, and rank suspicious hosts. \item We conduct the evaluation of MAAC in similarity comparison results and the attack scenario path discovery results.
+Compared to a state-of-the-art alert correlation algorithm, MAAC can aggregate alerts better, and MAAC does not need correlation rules in advance. \end{itemize}

-The remainder of this paper is structured as follows: Section 2 summarizes related work.
-Section 3 introduces the threat model and alert correlation method which is evaluated in section 4.
-Section 5 concludes our work and outlines future work.
+The remainder of this paper is structured as follows: Section \ref{sec:realtedwork} summarizes related work.
+Section \ref{sec:alertcorr} introduces the threat model, alert reduction, and alert correlation method.
+In section \ref{sec:evaluation}, we verify the semantic understanding ability and alerts correlation result on three datasets.
+Section \ref{sec:conclusion} concludes our work.

-\section{RELATED WORK}
+\section{Related WORK}